MikeyBeez/SimpleAgent2/README.md

        python generate_embeddings.py
        ```
      - This will create a new file named `kb_with_embeddings.json`.
      - **Important:** This can take a very long time (possibly more than 20 hours).

    - **ChromaDB:** The chatbot uses ChromaDB, a special database, to store and quickly search the knowledge base embeddings.
 ChromaDB will create its data files in the `my_kb` directory.

-5.  mv config.sample.py config.py
+5. **Configuration:**
-    then add you api keys
+   - Create a copy of the `config.sample.py` file and rename it to `config.py`.
+   - Open `config.py` in a text editor and replace the placeholders with your actual API keys and desired settings.
+   - Save the `config.py` file.
+   - **Important:** Make sure to keep your `config.py` file secure and do not share it publicly, as it contains sensitive information like API keys.

 6. **Run the Chatbot:**
    - `python main.py`